slackpropagation/silent-leak-detector/README.md

 - Identify high-potential regions that are currently underperforming
 - Prioritize localization, UX improvements, or targeted campaigns based on regional performance

-While a few countries—such as the United States and some Western European markets—achieve conversion rates above 1–2%, the majority of global traffic converts at less than 0.5%.
+While a few countries; such as the United States and some Western European markets, achieve conversion rates above 1–2%, the majority of global traffic converts at less than 0.5%.
 This stark contrast suggests that expanding ad spend into low-performing regions without first addressing regional UX barriers (e.g., language, loading time, mobile performance) could lead to poor returns on investment.
 This visualization supports strategic decision-making around international growth and budget allocation.

 ![Country Conversion Map](outputs/country_conversion_map.png)